HelloWorldLTY/SpaIM/README.md

 ## SpaIM Training and Testing

-Train all 53 datasets with one command
+Train all 53 datasets with a single command:
 ```
 chmod +x ./*
 ./run_SpaIM.sh
 ```

-The trained models and metric results are available in the defined folders:
+The trained models and metric results will be saved in the following directories:
 ```
-./SpaIM_results/Dataset1/  # for benchmark datasets
+./SpaIM_results/Dataset1/
 ```

 ## SpaIM Inference

+Run the following command to perform inference:
 ```
-python test_impiutation.py
+python test_imputation.py
 ```
-The inference results will exist in './SpaIM_results/Dataset1/impute_sc_result_%d.pkl'.
+The inference results will will be saved in './SpaIM_results/Dataset1/impute_sc_result_%d.pkl'.

 ## Acknowledgments